 (credit: Salim Virji)

-As mentioned earlier, if stored properly, powdered sugar basically stays fine indefinitely.
-Many manufacturers suggest using it within a year or two to get the best quality, but it’s not like its quality will be much worse after another 3 or 5 years.
+As mentioned earlier, if stored properly, powdered sugar stays fine indefinitely.
+Many manufacturers add a date on the label or suggest using it within a year or two to get the best quality, but it’s not like the quality will be much worse after another 3 or 5 years.
 Chances are you wouldn’t be able to tell the difference.

 Powdered sugar is basically very finely ground granulated sugar and an anti-caking agent to keep it in a powdered consistency.
 In most cases that anti-caking agent is corn starch.
 With time, powdered sugar often forms small clumps.
 Different brands use varying amounts of corn starch, so how long will it take before your confectioners’ sugar starts forming clumps depends on the brand you chose.
 The easiest way to get rid of the clumps is to sift the sugar through a fine mesh strainer before dusting a dessert with it.
 Those clumps, as long as they are relatively small, aren’t anything to worry about.